Zamalek SC Handball: Performance in the IHF Super Globe

-Derby record

-Zamalek HC Vs Al Ahly HC is the Derby of Egyptian Handball Competitions, Derby Set A Special Record in Egyptian League: Zamalek won 8 & 4 Draws During 4 Consecutive Seasons Until Now Without Any Losses Against Al Ahly.

-Youth programme
+Youth Team

 Zamalek youth set-up has been recognised as one of the best in Egypt for producing young talents.
 While not all graduates made it to the first team, many have enjoyed successful careers in the Egyptian & World top flight.
 The beginning was in 1950s, When Zamalek managed to open a branch for handball in the club, the Amateurs was relied upon and the young talents present in sports schools and universities were selected and joined to the club and building a strong youth sector in the club.
 Among those young people who helped spread the game in Egypt and build the handball family in Zamalek Club are the former president of Zamalek Club, Kamal Darwish and Hassan Saqr, the former head of the National Sports Council, The passing of the generations of the s1970s & 1980s, who were dominant in the local and continental championships, starting with Hussein Labib, the former president of Zamalek Club, and Hisham Nasr, the former president of the Egyptian Handball Federation, until the Al-Ahmar family, starting with the father, Mustafa Al-Ahmar, until the eternal legend in Egyptian & Arab and African handballer Ahmed Al-Ahmar is the most famous family in the history of Egyptian handball.
 And many names from the family makers and sons of the Zamalek Handball Club who made international achievements such as the family of Mamdouh Hashem, and Mohamed Mamdouh Hashem, first Egyptian handball player to win EHF Champions League.
 Hussein Zaki, who joined the youth team at the age of 13, who was the first Egyptian handball player to win a continental Titles in Europe.
 Khaled Fathi the father and Yahya Khaled the son, who joined the Zamalek at the age of 19, And the top scorer of the IHF Youth World Championship 2019 Hassan Walid Kaddah, who joined the Zamalek at the age of 19.
 The youth system is also notable for its contribution to the Egyptian handball national senior and youth teams.
 In The Victory of the 1993 IHF Junior World Championship, 2019 IHF Youth World Championship.